 Buy a tour and enjoy the ride while someone hunts for you

 If you don´t have a rental car and haven´t found travel companions you can always buy a tour to see the Northern lights.
 There is a selection of all kinds of tours; bus, super jeep, boat tours, horse riding and glacier hiking to name just a few.
-We can book your tour at our own SADcars free booking site or at our partners' Bus hostel site.

 One last tip: book your Northern lights tour date on the first days of your vacation in Iceland.
 Most tour operators let you come back for free if you do not see them the first time so if you book it early, you will be able to go again and again, increasing your chances.